Wolverhampton: Notable people

-Political figures associated with Wolverhampton include Enoch Powell MP, Sir Charles Pelham Villiers MP, who holds the record for the longest serving MP, Helene Hayman, Baroness Hayman, who was the first Lord Speaker within the House of Lords, former Cabinet minister Stephen Byers, former Prime Minister of the United Kingdom Boris Johnson, who briefly worked as a writer for the Express & Star, Henry Fowler, 1st Viscount Wolverhampton, a solicitor and Liberal politician, David Wright, a former UK Ambassador to Japan, and Button Gwinnett, who was a signatory of the US Declaration of Independence and briefly served as Governor of Georgia.
+Political figures associated with Wolverhampton include Enoch Powell MP; Sir Charles Pelham Villiers MP, who holds the record for the longest serving MP, Helene Hayman, Baroness Hayman, who was the first Lord Speaker within the House of Lords; former Cabinet minister Stephen Byers; former prime minister Boris Johnson, who briefly worked as a writer for the Express & Star; Henry Fowler, 1st Viscount Wolverhampton, a solicitor and Liberal politician; David Wright, a former UK ambassador to Japan; and Button Gwinnett, a signatory of the US Declaration of Independence and briefly served as governor of Georgia.

-Sportspeople associated with the city, include footballers Billy Wright, Steve Bull, Bert Williams and Jimmy Mullen; along with Percy Stallard and Hugh Porter from the world of cycling, the Olympic medallist swimmer Anita Lonsbrough, professional darts player Wayne Jones, racing driver and winner of the 24 hours of Le Mans, Richard Attwood as well as athletes, Tessa Sanderson and Denise Lewis.
+Sportspeople associated with the city include footballers Billy Wright, Steve Bull, Bert Williams and Jimmy Mullen; along with Percy Stallard and Hugh Porter from the world of cycling; the Olympic medallist swimmer Anita Lonsbrough; golfer Aaron Rai; professional darts player Wayne Jones; racing driver and winner of the 24 hours of Le Mans Richard Attwood; as well as athletes Tessa Sanderson and Denise Lewis.
 Cricketer Vikram Solanki grew up here and played for Wolverhampton Cricket Club before joining Worcestershire.
-2023 Wimbledon Boys' Singles Champion Henry Searle is from Wolverhampton.
+2023 Wimbledon Boys' Singles Champion Henry Searle is from Wolverhampton, as is 2026 PGA Champion Aaron Rai.
+Five times European 400m champion Matthew Hudson-Smith was born in the city.

 Entertainers include actors Nigel Bennett, Goldie, Frances Barber, Meera Syal and Eric Idle; and musicians Noddy Holder, Dave Hill, Beverley Knight, Dave Holland, Maggie Teyte, Edward Elgar, Robert Plant, Bibio, Paul Raven, trap-metal rapper Scarlxrd, and Liam Payne of the group One Direction; and television presenters Suzi Perry, Mark Rhodes and Mark Speight.
 The socially conservative future president of the National Viewers' and Listeners' Association, Mary Whitehouse, lived in Wolverhampton between 1939 and the early 1960s before relocating to Shropshire.

-Within the area of commerce and industry, Sir Alfred Hickman (first Chairman of Tarmac), Sir Geoffrey Mander, John Marston founder of Sunbeam Cycles and Sunbeam Motor Car Company, John 'Iron Mad' Wilkinson (pioneer of Cast iron) and Mervyn King, the former Governor of the Bank of England, are amongst the most notable.
+Within the area of commerce and industry, Sir Alfred Hickman (first Chairman of Tarmac), Sir Geoffrey Mander, John Marston founder of Sunbeam Cycles and Sunbeam Motor Car Company, John 'Iron Mad' Wilkinson (pioneer of cast iron) and Mervyn King, the former governor of the Bank of England, are amongst the most notable.
 Prof Ernest Geoffrey Cullwick, a specialist in electromagnetism and its effects on atomic particles, was born and raised in Wolverhampton.
 Thief-Taker General, Jonathan Wild (ca.1682–1725) came from the town.